 Redskins to have 'thorough review' of name amid race debate

-Redskins to have 'thorough review' of name amid race debateFILE - In this Dec.
-9, 2018, file photo, FedEx Field is less than full during the second half of an NFL football game between the Washington Redskins and the New York Giants in Landover, Md.
-The title sponsor of the Redskins stadium wants them to change their name.
-FedEx said in a statement Thursday, July 2, 2020, We have communicated to the team in Washington our request that they change the team name.
-(AP Photo/Mark Tenally, File)
+Redskins to have 'thorough review' of name amid race debateFILE - In this Aug.
+7, 2014 file photo, the Washington Redskins NFL football team logo is seen on the field before an NFL football preseason game against the New England Patriots in Landover, Md.
+The recent national conversation about racism has renewed calls for the Washington Redskins to change their name.
+D.C. mayor Muriel Bowser called the name an "obstacle" to the team building its stadium and headquarters in the District, but owner Dan Snyder over the years has shown no indications he'd consider it.
+(AP Photo/Alex Brandon, File)

-WASHINGTON (AP) -- The Washington Redskins began a “thorough review” of their nickname Friday, a significant step toward moving on from what experts and advocates call a “dictionary-defined racial slur.”
+WASHINGTON (AP) -- The Washington Redskins began a “thorough review” of their name Friday, a significant step toward moving on from what experts and advocates call a “dictionary-defined racial slur.”

 Even though owner Dan Snyder had shown no willingness to change the name since buying the team in 1999, the recent national conversation on race has